 Balancing these three elements is not an easy task, but it is possible with careful planning and consultation with employees.
 Start by educating yourself and your team on the differences between diversity, equity, and inclusion.

 Next, create a plan to address any issues that may be negatively affecting your team and organization.
-You can do this by putting together a team that includes employees from all backgrounds and implementing programs
+You can do this by putting together a team that includes employees from all backgrounds and implementing programs to promote inclusivity.

 At the end of the day, you don’t have to do everything at once.
 Instead, focus on one issue at a time, setting realistic goals and timelines for achieving them.
 You can also consult with a human resource consultant to help you navigate these issues and avoid pitfalls.